 Newspapers, television, radio stations and blogs are constantly searching for relevant content for their audience.
 While contacting an editor or journalist may feel overwhelming, you’d be surprised to find out how willing they are to speak with start-ups and small business owners.
 They actually enjoy speaking to business owners or the manager of a company that is reaching out, so they can get the story directly and ask any follow-up questions they need.
 In most cases, you will be the interview subject in their story or post, this way they get the news straight from the source.
 However, be sure that you understand the basics of conducting a media interview before you jump in front of a camera or mic.
 There are many quick courses and articles to help you maximize your speaking time and formulate quick and direct answers that are perfect for quoting.

 Another important tip to help secure media attention is to prepare a press release.
 As reinforced by James Stephenson and Courtney Thurman’s book, the Ultimate Small Business Marketing Guide, a well-received and publicized press release can have the same pull or awareness benefit that an advertisement costing five figures has.
-For more information on preparing press releases, see the Media Communications Tool Kit or register for our seminar How to Get your Business Into the Media.

 2. Enter Local Contests and Awards